admin-shell-io/id/README.md

 There are two possible processes to request identifiers:

-1. Work with the Github
+1. Work with the GitHub Repository
 - Fork the [GitHub Repo](https://github.com/sebbader/id/)
-- Add a new folder with the subnamespace as its name
+- Add a new folder with the sub-namespace as its name
 - Create a README following the template in https://github.com/sebbader/id/template/README.md
 - Create a Pull Request from your forked repository to the original